Academic Program Review: Online Education

 3G: Faculty |

 | ✔️ Faculty training and course reviews associated with teaching online, AOP course certification, Golden Paw recognition, course and program disclosures required to meet distance education regulations.
-UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements at saracompliance@unm.edu. ❌ Faculty composition including TPTs and GTAs and their distributions across modalities. |
+UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements at saracompliance@unm.edu. ❌ UNMO does not provide faculty composition data, including TPTs and GTAs and their distributions across modalities. |

-Criterion 5: Students (Undergraduate & Graduate) | ||
+Self-Study Criterion 5: Students (Undergraduate & Graduate) | ||

-5A: Recruitment | A profile of each AOP’s student population; the pros and cons of the format in terms of meeting each population’s needs | ✔️ Student demographics: headcount, age, gender, geographic location, NM residency status, time status.
+5A: Recruitment | A profile of each AOP’s student population; the pros and cons of the format in terms of meeting each population’s needs | ✔️ Student demographics: headcount, age, gender, geographic location, NM residency status, time status. |

 |